Summary Page: Map my waahi - my place, my story

 Meet adults who identify strongly with where they live and where they originate

-Interview students who are planning and designing their own mapping projects
+Interview students who are retracing the footsteps of their ancestors to create their own mapping projects

 Go with students as they collect personalised data for their maps